Five Powerful Leadership Lessons from…Geese

 If you’ve ever seen a flock of geese flying overhead, you’ve probably noticed their unique “V” formation.
 It turns out, that the inherent nature of geese in flight has a lot to teach us about leadership, connection and teamwork.

 READ ON for five ways geese teach us how to show up, share vulnerability, take the lead, and care for ourselves and each other at work.

 Fact #1: As each goose flaps its wings, it creates an “uplift” for the birds that follow.
 By flying together in one “V” formation, the whole flock adds 71% more momentum than if each bird flew alone.

-Lesson: There’s power in unity when a group of people are working toward a shared goal.
+Lesson: There’s power in unity when a group of people is working toward a shared goal.
 Great teams recognize and leverage the strengths of each individual, which enables them to accomplish much more than if they were working alone.

 Fact #2: When a goose falls out of formation, it suddenly feels the drag and resistance of flying alone.
 It quickly recognizes this and moves back into formation to take advantage of the lifting power of the bird immediately in front of it.